 Robyn Richards was a Paediatric, General and mammographic Radiographer for 30 years retiring from this due to her vision loss.
 She joined the council of Retina Australia NSW in 1997 and in 1998 became the Vice President of the Retina Australia national Board.
 She served as President of NSW from 1998 to 2007 when she handed over the Presidency and became the Hon.
 Secretary of NSW.
 She left the national Board a couple of years later as her fundraising duties had become her priority for RANSW.
 She received the Order of Australia Medal in 2007 for her work for the vision impaired.

 Robyn Zanker is a long time supporter and volunteer of CBA.
 She first

 joined the committee in 2003 and produced RODS newsletter for 8 years.
-Robyn lives in the Southern Highlands
+Robyn has just moved back to Sydney after 18 years in the Southern Highlands

 Robyn has worked in various industries over the years including hospitality

 Susan Rodak has been working in the finance industry for over 30 years and has owned and operated an ANZ Mobile Lending Central Coast North franchise business for the last 14 years as well as owning the Battery World Wyong franchise with her husband Paul.
 Susan is currently the Treasurer of the Wyong Regional Chamber of Commerce and a member of the Community Business Women’s Network Upper Central Coast.
 Susan and Paul have three sons and one of their sons has Retinitis Pigmentosa which is her motivation to help create awareness and raise funds for continuing support and research that joining the board will achieve.